API Reference

 readfish._config module

-class readfish._config.Conf(channels, caller_settings, mapper_settings, regions=NOTHING, barcodes=NOTHING)[source]
+class readfish._config.Conf(channels, caller_settings, mapper_settings, split_axis=1, regions=NOTHING, barcodes=NOTHING)[source]

 Overall configuration for readfish experiments